kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 in PVs with `AnnProvisionedBy`, to indicate which PVs are up to a certain node.
 To distinguish it from the new env `PROVISIONER_NAME`, we will rename it to `provisionerTag`.

-New field `storageBackend` will be added into the configuration ConfigMap, to specify the backend, and only lvm is supported for alpha phase; Field `volumeGroup` will also be added to illustrate available volume group for lvm.
+New field will be added into the configuration ConfigMap, to specify available volume group for lvm:

 ```
 kind: ConfigMap